MikeBild/graphql-subscriptions-sse-presence-list/README.md

 # GraphQL subscriptions over HTTP Server-Side-Events

-This is a simple show case application of an reactive **user presence list** to explain **"How to handle long running processes aka sagas in a Event-Driven- respectively CQRS-Architecture?"** using:
+This is a simple show case application of an reactive **user presence list** to explain **"How to handle long running processes aka sagas in a Event-Driven- respectively CQRS-Architecture with GraphQL?"** using:

 * NodeJS
 * ExpressJS